Rapptz/discord.py/docs/guide/interactions/views.rst

 Making a View Persist
 ~~~~~~~~~~~~~~~~~~~~~~

-Now our view class is complete we can manually attach an instance to a message to retrieve the ID.
+Now our view class is complete, we can manually attach an instance to a message to retrieve the ID.
-When we're doing this the ``custom_id`` can be set to anything since the view handling will be done
+When we're doing this, the ``custom_id`` can be set to anything since the view handling will be done
 when we mark the view as persistent.

 .. code-block:: python